jwerak/mcp-server-aap/README.md

 A Very basic and simple Model Context Protocol (MCP) server that provides integration with Ansible Automation Platform (AAP) via API.
 This server allows Large Language Models to interact with AAP to extract available templates and launch Ansible job templates with custom parameters.
 This is just a demo, and not a full MCP Server capabiliy, feel free to use this code as you want.

+**Note**: This server uses **fastMCP** with HTTP/SSE transport instead of the traditional stdio approach, making it more scalable and easier to debug.

 ![Demo of MCP Ansible Automation Platform Server](./docs/images/aap-mcp.gif)